smirarab/pasta/doc/README.txt

 Graphical user interface version
 ################################

-The graphical user interface (GUI) for SATe gives you access to most of the available options for running the software.
+The graphical user interface (GUI) for SATé gives you access to most of the available options for running the software.
 Below are brief descriptions of the settings that you can control via the GUI.